-Current computer software that processes electronic data such as documents, images, videos, and messages is vulnerable to maliciously crafted input data.
+Software that processes data such as documents, images, videos, and messages is often vulnerable to maliciously crafted input data.
 Language-theoretic security (LangSec) is a design and programming philosophy that focuses on formally correct and verifiable input handling throughout all phases of the software development lifecycle.
-In doing so, it offers a practical method of assurance of software free from broad and currently dominant classes of bugs and vulnerabilities related to incorrect parsing and interpretation of messages between software components (packets, protocol messages, file formats, function parameters, etc.).
+In doing so, it offers a practical method for assurance that software is free from the most common types of security vulnerabilities, namely those related to the incorrect parsing and interpretation of messages between software components (packets, protocol messages, file formats, function parameters, etc.).

-LangSec aims to (1) produce verifiable parsers, free of typical classes of ad-hoc parsing bugs, (2) produce verifiable, composable implementations of distributed systems that ensure equivalent parsing of messages by all components and eliminate exploitable differences in message interpretation by the elements of a distributed system, and (3) mitigate the common risks of ungoverned development by explicitly exposing the processing dependencies on the parsed input.
+LangSec aims to (1) produce verifiable parsers, free of typical classes of ad-hoc parsing bugs, based of unambiguous, formal language definitions; (2) produce verifiable, composable implementations that ensure equivalent (un)parsing of messages and rule out exploitable differences in message interpretation between systems; and (3) mitigate the common risks of ungoverned development by explicitly exposing the processing dependencies on the parsed input.